 The sauce for the grilled pizza is pesto.
 I generally prefer this to tomato sauce on pizza.
 There’s a lot of great recipes for fresh basil pesto out there if you’re feeling adventurous and want to make your own.
 If not, my go-to for store bought pesto is Blue Moose of Boulder Basil Pesto.

-Ingredients Needed to Make Grilled Corn, Tomato and Pesto Pizza
+Ingredients For Grilled Corn Tomato and Pesto Pizza

 - pizza dough